Staff & Production Team

 Katie Guarisco (Business Administration Officer) is a lifelong resident of Spokane Valley and a graduate of Eastern Washington University.
 Katie brings a wide variety of experience from different industries to SVST/ICSVPAC.
 She has worked for successful advertising agencies as project manager and media buyer for local and national clients.
 Katie has owned two award-winning business with her husband, one in the restaurant industry and the other in the advertising industry where she was both office manager and bookkeeper.
 She has been married for 34 years and has 3 adult children.
 Katie is excited to be a part of the SVST/Idaho Central Spokane Valley Performing Arts Center team and the exciting opportunities it brings to our region!

 Collin J. Pittmann (Production Manager) is a director, stage manager, and actor.
 Currently, Collin is pursuing an MFA in Theatre Directing at the UK’s #1 Drama School - East15 (London).
 A 2021 graduate of Texas Christian University, Collin double majored in theatre and broadcast journalism.
+Pittmann was recognized by the university as an 'Emerging Leader' in 2023.
 His TCU credits include arranger and director of the award-winning Wonder Women: Celebrating Women’s Roles on Broadway, stage manager of Children of Eden, The Melody Lingers On, The Pajama Game and Assistant Director of 42nd Street.
 An involved theatre artist and Spokane native, Collin serves as Production Manager for the award-winning Spokane Valley Summer Theatre (SVST).
-His recent credits at SVST include production stage manager for The Bridges of Madison County, Sister Act, Little House on the Prairie, The Sound of Music and Into The Woods.
-Pittmann was recognized as an 'Emerging Leader' by his Alma mater, TCU, in 2023.
-He is thrilled to continue his work with SVST and looks forward to a lifelong career in theatre and education.
+His recent SVST credits include Director of Jimmy Buffett's Escape to Margaritaville, SVST's Rising Stars, production stage manager for The Bridges of Madison County, Sister Act, Little House on the Prairie, The Sound of Music and Into The Woods.
+He is thrilled to continue his work with SVST and looks forward to a lifelong career in theatre and education. @collin.pittmann

 Linay Robison (Resident Costume Designer) is pleased to be returning as Costume Designer for her 4th season with Spokane Valley Summer Theatre.
 Linay began sewing and making costumes at a young age.
 After a career in International Banking she returned to her first love of art and costume design.
 Linay began helping with costumes for SVST shows with Always Patsy Cline and The Secret Garden, then added puppet creation to the costume design for Into the Woods and The Sound of Music.
 Loving what we do and having fun doing it makes it not seem like work at all.